Why Sarasota was so Lucky with Hurricane Irma

-It could have been a real disaster!
-Yes, it could have.
+It could have been a real disaster, but we have been lucky again!

 That was our assessment, surveying our backyard in Englewood the next morning after Hurricane Irma had passed: Two large palm trees from our neighbor’s lot were leaning towards the roof of our house.
 It probably looked more dangerous than it was, but who wants to find that out.
 The root system kept them still in place, and we were hoping that no lizard would climb up those trees.
 That guy may have unintentionally pulled the trigger.